lvwonx/tdl-final-task/README.md

 Added a log file to git.
 There was one problem in fourth Test Case, done it a bit "weird", but it works.
 I spent a couple of hours to figure out why it doesn't work, but I didn't find any reasons.

+I wanted to make it with .alert-warning selector and message "Your shopping cart is empty." but there was some magic ;)

 ##### Author: Marks Klescs